May 20, 2019, by Katy Johnson

 Show a willingness to develop yourself further.
 Richard Branson once said, “if somebody offers you an amazing opportunity but you are not sure you can do it, say yes – then learn how to do it later.”

 Take advantage of the opportunity to get involved and to assist on a variety of projects or tasks, especially ones that you find particularly interesting or where you already have some existing knowledge.
 You may also want to seek out options early in your career to broaden your experience; in different functions, specialisms, countries, and industries.
 This experience will be invaluable in the future.

 Work hard at learning the role and bring all your diverse experience to play in it.
 Don’t doubt what you know.
 You may think your degree was all essays or lab reports but you’ll be surprised how much you have been set up for your role, so be confident.

 Be passionate about what you do – whatever the task at hand, give it your best.
 Ellie Wilkes (Director at EY) says “Be good at the basics and remember attention to detail.
 Top quality work stands out.”

-It’s also important to be realistic about what you can achieve and not to overpromise.
-As Nicole Bourke (Strategic Planning Manager, The Woodland Trust) advises “Be a trusted colleague: meet deadlines, don’t over promise and have high standards.”
+It’s also important to be realistic about what you can achieve and not overpromise.
+As Nicole Bourke (Strategic Planning Manager, The Woodland Trust) advises “Be a trusted colleague: meet deadlines, don’t over promise, and have high standards.”

 3. Be visible